Tuesday, December 28, 2021

 Class Skills

-• The incantantrix's class skills (and the key ability for each skill) are Concentration (Con), Craft: Any (Int), Heal (Wis), Intimidate (Cha), Knowledge: Arcana (Int), Knowledge: the Planes (Int), Profession: Any (Wis), and Spellcraft (Int).
+• The incantatrix's class skills (and the key ability for each skill) are Concentration (Con), Craft: Any (Int), Heal (Wis), Intimidate (Cha), Knowledge: Arcana (Int), Knowledge: the Planes (Int), Profession: Any (Wis), and Spellcraft (Int).

 • Note: Because the Three Worlds campaign uses the Skills by Character house rule, the list of class skills given here is only included for the sake of completeness, and is not used by characters in the campaign setting.